reptileZC/noCaptcha/README.md

-# NoCaptcha Description
+# ReCaptcha v2 handlers.

 ### Core functions handles reCaptcha v2 bot interaction, using ruCaptcha breaking captcha service.

 ### Library does the following:
  * Selects checkbox
  * Fetch reCaptcha image/instructions and send to captcha cracking services for a response
  * Ticks response images and submit.